acupoftee/MangaGAN/README.md

 ![](results/realsamples.png?raw=true)

 ## TODO
+1. Clean the dataset even further
-Make a GUI for this GAN
+2. Make a fun GUI for this GAN